Configuration

 services.AddSingleton<IEmailSender<ApplicationUser>, EmailSender>();App Settings Secrets

-Instead of polluting each GitHub Reposity with multiple App-specific GitHub Action Secrets, you can save all your secrets in a single APPSETTINGS_PATCH GitHub Action Secret to patch appsettings.json with environment-specific configuration using JSON Patch.
-E.g:
+Instead of polluting each GitHub Repository with multiple App-specific GitHub Action Secrets, you can save all your secrets in a single APPSETTINGS_JSON GitHub Action Secret which will get written inside the Docker container appsettings.Production.json, e.g:

 {